comgram/pyglpainter/README.md

 ## TODO:

-* Turn this project into a standards-compliant Python module/package
+* Turn this project into a more standards-compliant Python module/package
-* Circle and Arc compound primitive made up from line segments
 * TRIANGLE_STRIP-based surface compund primitive
 * Support of more OpenGL features (textures, lights, etc.)